Fine-Tuning Costs Comparison - Train Your Own AI

 Use full fine-tuning when:

-• The task requires deep behavioral changes across the full weight space
+• The task requires deep behavioral changes that LoRA can't reach

-For a deeper explanation of what fine-tuning is and when it makes sense over prompt engineering, we have a dedicated guide.
+For a deeper explanation of what fine-tuning is and when it makes sense over prompt engineering, see the dedicated guide.

 FAQ